In June 2006, I opened a position that would double in three months.

 Why your portfolio should take a LEAP of faith

-More on how LEAPS led to my 120% gain in a quarter in a minute.
+More on how LEAPs led to my 120% gain in a quarter in a minute.
 First, let's talk about what LEAPs are.
 They're options that combine an intrinsic value with a time value.
-My Foolish colleague Jim Gillies does an excellent job of explaining this concept in detail here; please read it if you're even thinking of trying options as an investment alternative.
+Motley Fool Options advisor Jim Gillies does an excellent job of explaining this concept in detail here; please read it if you're thinking of trying options as an investment alternative.

 What makes LEAPs more interesting than your average call option is their above-average time value.
 Instead of expiring in a month or a quarter, LEAPs give the patient investor more than a year to wait for catalysts to unlock value.

 "Two-and-a-half years is often enough time for many just plain cheap stocks either to be discovered or to regain popularity," writes Joel Greenblatt in You Can Be a Stock Market Genius.

 But I didn't need two and a half years.
 Three months was more than sufficient.

 Steve Jobs made me rich

 Interestingly, I wasn't buying a super-cheap stock.
 Apple

 What I needed was a way to compensate for the risks involved with holding a stock that boasted a premium valuation.
 LEAPs offered the answer.
 For $8 per share in the contract, I purchased LEAPs with a strike price of $70.